-How These 10 Successful People Keep Cool Under Pressure
+How 10 Successful People Keep Cool Under Pressure - Africa.com

 The truth is that although these people are idolised and looked up to as symbols of success, they are people too.
 They have the same aspirations, emotions, and sentiments that are present in all other people; however, they are also intense under pressure either to maintain the status quo, or the up the notch and push the boundaries of success.
 While constantly redefining what success means with their achievements, they are still able to relax.

-Let’s peer into the lives of these 10 shining stars and see how they keep cool under pressure.
+Let’s peer into the lives of these 10 successful people and see how they keep cool under pressure.

 Desmond Tutu

 Fighting to correct perceived anomalies in a system that has existed and been reinforced with laws for decades can be quite stressful.
 That is exactly what South African Statesman, Most Reverend Desmond Tutu did between 1975 and 1990.
 Tutu advocated for non-violent protests against the then operational apartheid system in South Africa.

 Rising against all odds to eventually become the first black Anglican Bishop of Johannesburg and Archbishop of Cape Town, 86-year-old Desmond Tutu is no stranger to pressure.
 The clergyman was not only part of South Africa’s liberation struggle, but he even shared in the healing of the wounded, traumatised nation.
 As a result he was awarded the Nobel Peace Prize in 1984.

 How does he manage to keep cool?
-Music and sleep seem to work magic for him.

-“I sleep and listen to Beethoven real loud”, Tutu told Rosanna Greenstreet in The Guardian’s Q&A in 2008.
+Music and sleep seem to work magic for him.“I sleep and listen to Beethoven real loud”, Tutu told Rosanna Greenstreet in The Guardian’s Q&A in 2008.

 Angelique Kidjo

 With 15 albums, 3 Grammy awards from more than 10 nominations, and several other international recognitions, Angelique Kidjo is one of the most successful performers the world has ever seen.
 In 2011, she was listed among BBC’s most iconic figures on the African continent.
 She was also listed by The Guardian as one of the 100 most inspiring women in the world during the same year.
 In addition, Forbes named Kidjo among 40 of the most powerful celebrities in Africa in 2012.
 The success of the 57-year-old Beninois, however, isn’t limited to the music field.

 In July of 2017, Angelique received the award for ‘Best Actress in a Supporting Role’ from the African Movie Academy Awards for her role in Kunle Afolayan’s movie, The CEO.
 Even though she has performed in front of millions of people in almost every continent in the world, she is still human and that means she needs to keep the nerves in control.

 The singer/songwriter cum human rights activist practices Transcendental Meditation.